 Jaipur is also known as the “Pink City” for its plentiful pink stone buildings.
 The city is notable because of its unique urban planning, which is the result of an exchange of ideas between ancient Hindu, modern Mughal, and Western cultures.

-Check Prices for Pearl Palace Heritage - The Boutique Guesthouse in Jaipur, India
+Check Prices for Pearl Palace Heritage in Jaipur

 What to Wear at a UNESCO World Heritage Site